-Accounts Receivable primarily represents amounts due from retailers for settlement of packs of tickets less commissions and prizes paid by the retailers.
+Accounts Receivable primarily represents amounts due from retailers ticket sales less commissions and prizes paid by the retailers.
 Electronic Funds Transfer is used to collect receivables weekly from retailer bank accounts that were set up in trust for the NCEL.